ViewSuSu/NarakaBladepoint-WPF/README-en.md

   <em>Main Interface</em>
 </div>

-## <span style="color: #0969da;">What You Can Learn From This</span>
+## What You Can Learn From This

 If you're working with WPF, this project might be useful:

-- 🎮 **Game-level UI implementation** - Complex layouts, animations, interactions - all the real problems and solutions
+- **Game-level UI implementation** - Complex layouts, animations, interactions - all the real problems and solutions
-- 📦 **Prism in practice** - How to split a large project into modules that work independently yet together
+- **Prism in practice** - How to split a large project into modules that work independently yet together
-- 🛠️ **Building controls from scratch** - No third-party libraries, all custom controls written by hand, you can see all the details
+- **Building controls from scratch** - No third-party libraries, all custom controls written by hand, you can see all the details
-- 🔗 **Data binding tricks** - How to handle data flow elegantly in MVVM
+- **Data binding tricks** - How to handle data flow elegantly in MVVM
-- ⚡ **Performance optimization** - Performance issues you'll face with complex UIs and how to solve them
+- **Performance optimization** - Performance issues you'll face with complex UIs and how to solve them
-- 🏛️ **Project architecture** - How dependency injection, base class design, and module decoupling actually work in real projects
+- **Project architecture** - How dependency injection, base class design, and module decoupling actually work in real projects

 Code is all open source.
 Some parts could be better - feel free to open issues or PRs.

-## <span style="color: #0969da;">More Screenshots</span>
+## More Screenshots

 <table align="center" width="100%">
   <tr>